E-Shiels/appointments/notes.md

  - Follow patterns in the Rails Style Guide and the Ruby Style Guide.

 10. **Do not** use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.

+**PLAN**

+1. Build and stub out models, migrations, controllers, and views.

+2. Add validations.

+3. Add all controller methods.

+4. Add all routes.

+5. Build basic version of all views.

+6. Build out sessions and controller.

+7. Add authentication.

+8. Finish all controller methods.

+9. Build website template.

+10. Finish all views.

+11. DRY up code.

+12. Ensure README is finished and unnecessary code is removed, and ENV keys are hidden.